AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

 In the past this deployment has been done with the use of installation scripts, which are submitted via the VO software administrator as grid jobs to a specific site.
 By default this is a manual exercise, requiring action on behalf of the VO software admin.
 There was until recently[^VAPOR] no monitoring to check whether the applications which were once successfully deployed continued to be properly installed, and frequently there were mismatches between the tags available at sites and the actual state of the software there.
 While very succesful in providing a role-based means to deploy applications, and deletgating some power to the VO software admin, this procedure, thanks to it's manual actions suffers from unreliability.

 ## Is a new model necessary in Africa-Arabia ?

-> We must thus ask ourselves, if we are building an e-Infrastructure for scientific collaboration and research which requires massive, unreliably manual intervention...
-> "What is it good for ?"

 A new model of interaction between service providers and consumers needs to be built, having the characteristics of being distributed, automated trust-based and inherently open.
 The existing roles of Software Administrator, By integrating existing tools, simulating production environments and applying appropriate access policies and functional tests, we can build a transparent system whereby any researcher can propose a new application, have it tested automatically and allow the software administrator to establish a level of trust even with applications which they have not themselves ported.